Dispersion for the wave equation inside strictly convex domains II: the general case: Dispersion estimates when

-\item For $a\geq h^{2/3-\varepsilon}$,
+\item For $a\geq h^{2/3-\ceps}$, $t>c\sqrt a$,

-\item For $a\leq h^{1/3+\varepsilon}$,
+\item For $a\leq h^{1/3+\ceps}$,

-\end{itemize} \end{thm} Let us make a few comments: \begin{itemize} \item the first estimate, \eqref{eq:1}, is similar to the (short time) dispersion for a free wave.
-Here, on the given timescale $t<c\sqrt a$, the wave has only at most one reflection and singularities in the expanding wave front haven't appeared yet.
-It is worth pointing out that (a suitable version of) such dispersion is already proved in \cite{blsmso08} ; \item the second estimate, \eqref{eq:2}, will be proved using the parametrix as a sum over reflected waves.
-The first term is the free dispersion, the second term is due to swallowtail singularities and the third and last term is due to the presence of cusps appearing after each swallowtail singularity, between two consecutive reflections ; notice that here, we use the parametrix construction in an extended region $a\geq h^{2/3-\varepsilon}$, when compared to the previous parametrix construction in \cite{Annals} ($a\geq h^{4/7-\varepsilon}$), and this requires refinements in decay estimates and in estimating the number of reflected waves that overlap; \item The third estimate, \eqref{eq:3}, will be proved using the parametrix as a sum over quasimodes, and we postpone its proof to the last section. \end{itemize} We start with a lemma which allows to deal with the parametrix ``behind the wave front''. \begin{lemma} There exists $c_{0}$ and $T_{0}$ such that for $0\leq t\leq T_{0}$,
+\end{itemize} \end{thm} The first estimate, \eqref{eq:1}, is just the (short time) dispersion for a free wave.
+On this timescale, the wave has at most one reflection and singularities have not appeared yet.
+One should point out that (a suitable version of) such dispersion is already proved in \cite{blsmso08}, for a more general boundary.

+The second estimate, \eqref{eq:2}, is proved using the parametrix as a sum over reflected waves.
+The first term is due to swallowtail singularities (and always larger than the corresponding factor in the free dispersion) and the second term is due to the presence of cusps appearing after each swallowtail singularity, between two consecutive reflections; notice that here we use the parametrix construction in an extended region $a\geq h^{2/3-\ceps}$ (when compared to the previous parametrix construction in \cite{Annals}, where it was obtained as a superposition of waves only for $a\geq h^{4/7-\ceps}$).

+The third estimate, \eqref{eq:3}, will be proved using the parametrix as a sum over quasi-modes, and we postpone its proof to the last section, where we deal with decay of such quasi-modes.